-How to Remove Stains from Wood: Diagnosis Guide and Complete Stain Type Reference
+How to Remove Stains from Wood: Every Stain Type, Correct Method, and Complete Protocol Guide

 A water ring on a polyurethane-finished table is a finish-damage problem, not a wood-penetration problem, and is resolved by heat or oil without touching the wood.
 A dark water stain on bare oak is a tannin-oxidation problem that requires oxalic acid bleach.
 A grease stain on bare wood requires mineral spirits.
 Ink from a fountain pen requires rubbing alcohol; ink from a permanent marker requires acetone.